Taiki-SHU/Shiina_Taki-s_Decameron_Localization_Patch/README.md

 ### What this patch does

 - Adds English, Korean, and Japanese localization modes.
+- AI-assisted translations are included for all three supported languages.
 - Displays the original Chinese line above the selected translation.
 - Covers story text, speaker names, choices, UI text, backlog, and seven aphorism cards.
 - Does not include translations for the main title screen, as its text appears to be embedded in images.